Open-Nyzo/Open-Nyzo-Projects/Open-DB/full-node-lightwallet-sync.md

 It would be beneficial if the same mechanism allowed for aspiring full node operators to contact already existing full node operators with a request to download the entire, unconsolidated history.

-I imagine it would be beneficial if the full node operator had **the choice** to enable this, and to set an *optional* price at which he is willing to send such a large amount of data.
+I imagine it would be beneficial if the existing full node operator had **the choice** to enable this, and to set an *optional* price at which he is willing to send such a large amount of data.

-I imagine it would be beneficial if the full node operator had **the choice** to enable the same mechanism, but for consolidated blocks or consolidated blockfile ZIPs.
+I imagine it would be beneficial if the existing full node operator had **the choice** to enable the same mechanism, but for consolidated blocks or consolidated blockfile ZIPs.

 As an alternative to this, the aspiring full node operator can opt to fetch [the entire history from the nyzo.co website](https://nyzo.co/blockFiles) or to rely on community provided ZIP files, uploaded on a cloud-host such as MEGA